natdarke/base-config/README.md

     > This because React uses a special development server that listens to, and serves, the uncompiled source code

+    #### Changing NPM dependency packages

-    > You may realise that the code you need to change is, in fact, part of an NPM package.
-If this is the case, follow the instructions in [Develop with NPM packages](#develop-with-npm-packages)
+    You may realise that the code you need to change is, in fact, part of an NPM package.
+If this is the case:

-6. Make code changes on this branch and commit each change until the task is complete
+    1. Follow the instructions in [Working with Dependency Packages](#working-with-dependency-packages)
+    2. ##### When you have finished working on the dependency package
+        * Update the version number of the package in the service's package.json file
+        * In other words change `~/[your dev directory name]/[app-name]/service/[service-name]/package.json` to use the exact version in `~/[your dev directory name]/[app-name]/package/[package-name]/package.json` e.g. `1.1.0`
+    3. Commit the version number change
         ```
-    git commit -am "Description of change"
+        git commit -am "Version number change for dependency package [package-name]"
         ```
-    IF YOU NEED TO CHANGE A DEPENDENCY PACKAGE FOLLOW THE STEPS HERE.

-    ALL CHANGES TO A DEPENDENCY PACKAGE CAN BE VIEWED AS SINGLE CHANGE TO THE VERSION NUMBER OF THE CHANGED PACKAGE IN THE PACKAGE.JSON OF THE SERVICE

-7. Push the feature branch
+6. Push the feature branch

     ```
     git push origin feature/[feature name]
     ```

-8. Create a feature tag
+7. Create a feature tag
     * The purpose of tagging 2 fold:
         1. To indicate that a commit represents to completion of a feature, subject to testing
 		2. To trigger an image build in Docker Hub, tagged with the same name